sudosays/yourdle.py/README.md

 [english-words](https://github.com/dwyl/english-words/) repository.
 This project makes use of `words_alpha.txt` to generate an english wordlist.

+Thank you to the alpha testers [@HermanMartinus](https://github.com/HermanMartinus) and Simon.

 ## Contributing

 I am not planning on accepting any pull requests.